2023 Berlin state election: Results

+By constituency

 Government formation

 Despite the CDU's strong result and insistence on a mandate to govern, the incumbent coalition of the SPD, Greens, and Left retained its majority.
-In the wake of the election, numerous outlets noted the likelihood that the CDU would remain in opposition.
+In the wake of the election, numerous outlets mentioned the likelihood that the CDU would remain in opposition.
 While preliminary results left a degree of doubt as to whether the SPD or Greens had placed second, initial talks began with a tentative assumption that the SPD had finished ahead.
 The CDU met separately with the SPD and Greens on 17 February for about four hours each.
-The atmosphere at the former was described as cool and the latter was friendly and cordial, though SPD were noted as being significantly closer to the CDU on policy compared to the Greens.
+The atmosphere at the former was described as cool and the latter was friendly and cordial; the SPD were noted as being significantly closer to the CDU on policy compared to the Greens.
 Further CDU–SPD and CDU–Green discussions took place the next week, as did meetings between the SPD, Greens, and Left.

-With all parties except The Left remaining publicly noncommital, speculation began to grew of an CDU-led government rather than a rapid renewal of the outgoing coalition as many expected.
-Franziska Giffey pushed for clarification on expropriation as a precondition for the SPD to join any coalition, a policy area where the CDU and SPD were noticeably close.
+With all parties except The Left remaining publicly noncommital, speculation began to grow of a CDU-led government rather than a rapid renewal of the outgoing coalition as many expected.
+Franziska Giffey pushed for clarification on expropriation, after the 2021 Berlin referendum, as a precondition for the SPD to join any coalition, a policy area where the CDU and SPD were noticeably close.
 RBB suggested that Giffey could be handed a "super portfolio" in a CDU–SPD coalition.
 The Tagesspiegel also reported that former interior minister and urban development minister Andreas Geisel of the SPD would likely not be appointed to the next cabinet, regardless of coalition, due to his failure of responsibility in overseeing the 2021 election.

-Polling conducted by Civey between 17 and 23 February indicated that 45% of voters preferred a CDU–SPD coalition, followed by SPD–Green–Left with 26%, and only 11% for CDU–Green.
+Polling conducted by Civey between 17 and 23 February indicated that 45% of voters preferred a CDU–SPD coalition, followed by SPD–Green–Left with 26%, and 11% for CDU–Green.
 The final results of the election were published on 27 February, clarifying that the SPD had finished ahead of the Greens, albeit by an even narrower margin of 53 votes.
 The Left voted on 28 February to seek a continuation of the coalition with the SPD and Greens.
 The three parties announced that they had come to an acceptable agreement on expropriation during the course of their discussions.
 Specifics were not given, but they spoke of a multi-stage process which would be based on the advice of the expert commission.